 (10) In this section —

-“fundamental land information” means any land information that the regulations prescribe as fundamental land information for the purposes of subsection (4).
+fundamental land information means any land information that the regulations prescribe as fundamental land information for the purposes of subsection (4).

 17. Certain information free of charge in exceptional cases

 (1) The Minister may, under section 65(1), direct the Authority to provide information of a class identified in the direction free of charge.